rajdeep0309/EasyOnlineCompiler/README.md

 Powerful backend services built with Node.js for fast and reliable code compilation and execution.
 Scalable architecture to handle multiple concurrent users without compromising performance.

-<b>Code Sharing and Collaboration:</b>

-Easily share your code snippets with others via unique URLs.
-Collaborate in real-time with team members on coding projects.

-<b>User Authentication and Profiles:</b>

-Secure login and registration system to save your work and preferences.
-Personalized profiles to manage and track your coding progress.

 <b>Customization and Themes:</b>

 Customize the editor’s appearance with various themes and settings.